Homunculi all the way down

 3.3 Self-modelling robots

-A beautifully concrete line: Bongard, Zykov, and Lipson’s Resilient Machines Through Continuous Self-Modeling (Bongard, Zykov, and Lipson 2006) — a quadruped robot that learns a forward model of its own body, then uses it to plan locomotion; when a limb is damaged, the model updates, and the robot recovers.
+A concrete line: Bongard, Zykov, and Lipson’s Resilient Machines Through Continuous Self-Modeling (Bongard, Zykov, and Lipson 2006) — a quadruped robot that learns a forward model of its own body, then uses it to plan locomotion; when a limb is damaged, the model updates, and the robot recovers.
 The self-model is an explicit, parameterised, low-rank dynamical system.
 See the follow-up (Kwiatkowski and Lipson 2019) for differentiable variants.

 3.4 Attention Schema Theory